JDDev0/lang/README.md

 ### Native Lang Modules

 Lang modules can contain native code (In the standard Lang implementation native code is Java code).
-In the [Lang Example Native Module](https://github.com/JDDev0/LangExampleNativeModule) repository a build script can be found in order to create modules containing nativ code easily.
+In the [Lang Example Native Module](https://github.com/JDDev0/LangExampleNativeModule) repository a build script can be found in order to create modules containing native code easily.

 ## Docs and examples